GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -t, --tag='': The optional custom tag to use for images which overrides the current Tagger configuration
       --tail=true: Stream logs from deployed objects
-      --toot=false: Emit a terminal beep after the deploy is complete
+      --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) -w, --watch-image=[]: Choose which artifacts to watch.
+Artifacts with image names that contain the expression will be watched only.
+Default is to watch sources for all artifacts
+  -i, --watch-poll-interval=1000: Interval (in ms) between two checks for file changes

 Usage:
   skaffold debug [options]